Prior Zika infection may spike risk of severe dengue: Study

 The analysis by a team of Brazilian researchers showed that patients with a history of zika infection had a 2.34 times higher risk of developing severe dengue.

-SAO PAULO: People who have had zika run a higher risk of subsequently having severe dengue and being hospitalised, a new study has showed.
+SAO PAULA: People who have had zika run a higher risk of subsequently having severe dengue and being hospitalised, a new study has showed.

 The analysis by a team of Brazilian researchers showed that patients with a history of zika infection had a 2.34 times higher risk of developing severe dengue.